Main developments following the earthquake in Turkey and Syria - ExBulletin

 Erdogan said the new buildings would not exceed three or four floors, built on firmer ground and to higher standards and in consultation with professors of geophysics, geotechnics, geology and seismology and other experts.

-We want to avoid disasters…by moving our settlements from the lowlands to the (more solid) mountains as much as possible, Erdogan said in a televised speech during a visit to the hard-hit province of Hatay.
+We want to avoid disaster…by moving our settlements from the lowlands to the [more solid] mountains as much as possible, Erdogan said in a televised address during a visit to the hard-hit province of Hatay.

 The Turkish leader said that the destroyed cultural monuments would be rebuilt in accordance with their historical and cultural texture.